Mil100057/My_Eicheesel/README.md

 ```

 Once containers are running
-Enter in the terminal of your server container
+enter in the terminal of your eicheesel-server-1 container

 ```bash
 python manage.py migrate